HypeNeutron/cra-template-rabaseneutron/README.md

 ## React Fast Refresh Disabled to false in .env for Debugging purpose

 > set `false` to refresh page every time when code change benefit for `console.log()` debug way

 ---

+## Package Default Alternative

+- web-vitals

+The web-vitals library is a tiny (~1K), modular library for measuring all the Web Vitals metrics on real users, in a way that accurately matches how they're measured by Chrome and reported to other Google tools (e.g. Chrome User Experience Report, Page Speed Insights, Search Console's Speed Report).

+The library supports all of the Core Web Vitals as well as all of the other Web Vitals

+---